MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/windows-defender-antivirus-on-windows-server-2016.md

 ## Configure automatic exclusions

-To help ensure security and performance, certain exclusions are automatically added based on the roles and features you install when using Windows Defender AV on Server 2016.
+To help ensure security and performance, certain exclusions are automatically added based on the roles and features you install when using Windows Defender Antivirus on Windows Server 2016 or 2019.

 See the [Configure exclusions in Windows Defender AV on Windows Server](configure-server-exclusions-windows-defender-antivirus.md) topic for more information.